Haystacks and haybales are multivalent symbols in storytelling, utilised in horror as well as in cosy pastoral stories.

 Even in images meant for adults, the hay imagery is an important way advertisers historically convey the wholesomeness of farm life, helping non-farmers to avoid the realities of hard labour, pestilence and slaughter.

-But then you’ve got the hay stack.
+But then you’ve got the haystack.
 The hay stack can be a different beast altogether, because in the twilight it literally looks like a monster.
 This must come from the realities of rural life of yore.
 I’m reminded of “The Wolf Pack” chapter of Little House In The Prairie, in which the little house is one night surrounded by wolves.
 Pa has to stay up all night with his shotgun, because he hasn’t yet made doors for the house and barn.

 My kid asked if those were wolves or rabbits.
 Fact is, under moonlight, creatures (or haybales) can look like almost anything.
 The only limits are the imagination.

 Artists and storytellers can do what they want with haystacks.
 They can be horror props or utopian props.
-The beer advertisement below is as utopian and pleasantly pastoral as the images above.

 Back to the ominous, gothic haystacks, Theodor Kittelsen knew all about those.
 Those stacks by day give off a completely different vibe by night.
 Unlike the creepypasta above, cornstacks themselves turn into monsters.
 Without modern technology, humans are only able to make haybales a little bigger than themselves.
 That’s how they end up looking like very large men.